 In sports, sex and sex-linked physical traits are outcomedeterminative.
-As such, the United States' revolutionary redefinition of the protections provided by Title IX will extinguish, not promote, women's athletics.
-Despite the claim by the United States that this issue has been deferred to a future rulemaking, Brief of the United States (Dkt.
-No. 84) at 7, the new regulation dismantles Title IX's existing sexsegregated architecture.
-In doing so, the new regulation effectively mandates the inclusion of males who identify as girls or women in women's sports.
+As such, the United States' revolutionary redefinition of Title IX will inevitably extinguish, not promote, women's athletics.
+Despite claims by the United States that this difficult issue has been deferred to a future rulemaking, the new regulation dismantles Title IX's existing sex-segregated architecture, mandating the inclusion of males who identify as girls or women into women's sports.